Verft4/DSi/README.md

-Essa  branch é para desenvolver fora do main
-As adições começaram a partir do main
+As adições começaram a partir do codigo do main

 Adição 0.1